Fit as a Mama Bear

 Ingredients

-• 1 cup chickpea flour garbanzo flour
+• 1 cup chickpea flour garbanzo flour, see notes for subs

 • ½ cup almond meal